Abkhaz language: Geographical distribution

 There is not an agreed number of speakers of Abkhaz, and there are widely different numbers.
 It is agreed that today most of the Abkhaz people do not live in Abkhazia.
-In the census conducted by the Republic of Abkhazia in 2011, Abkhazians comprised 50.8% of the population, around 122,175 people; of these 92,838 speaking it natively.
+In the census conducted by the Republic of Abkhazia in 2011, Abkhazians comprised 50.8% of the population, around 122,175 people; of these 92,838 spoke it natively.
 Only two of the original dialects are still spoken in Abkhazia.
 The Bzyp dialect is still spoken in its homeland northwest of Sukhumi, stretching from the Bzyp River to the western environs of Sukhumi and the Psyrtskha valley, whereas the Abzhywa dialect is spoken south-east of Sukhumi.
 The rest of the Abkhaz speaking population inhabits other neighbouring areas.

 The exact number of Abkhazians and Abkhaz speakers in Turkey is not clear.
 The Turkish census denotes 13,951, but the figures are dubious, since the numbers of Abkhazians that came from the beginning of the 19th century to the middle of the 20th have been documented at around 30 thousand.
 Ethnologue gives 150,000 Abkhazians living in Turkey, of these 50,000 still speak the language.
-The Joshua Project says there are 166,000 ethnic Abkhazians in Turkey, and the head of the Abkhaz federation says there are in between 500-700 thousand Abkhazians in Turkey.
+The head of the Abkhaz federation says there are in between 500 and 700 thousand Abkhazians in Turkey.
 In general, Abkhaz seems to have been lost by most of the descendants, and bilingualism being low except in some specific areas, although there seems to be an effort for the new generation to learn the language with public schools being able to teach Abkhaz and together with 7,836 second language speakers.
-Abkhazian villages are concentrated around the cities of Adapazarı, Düzce, Sinop, Hendek and Sansum in the northern part, and in the west around cities such as Bilecik, Inegöl and Eskişehir; they are mainly found in the provinces of Sakarya and Bolu in the western part, and near the Çoruh river in the north-east.
+Abkhazian villages are concentrated around the cities of Adapazarı, Düzce, Sinop, Hendek and Samsun in the northern part, and in the west around cities such as Bilecik, Inegöl and Eskişehir; they are mainly found in the provinces of Sakarya and Bolu in the western part, and near the Çoruh river in the north-east.